Skip to content

 Lorgues (village setting), Var

-A hot tub supplements the main pool for smaller groups, and the 200 hectares of vineyard, olive grove, and woodland give guests room to move between water and land throughout the day.
+A hot tub supplements the main pool for smaller groups, and the 200 hectares of vineyard, olive grove, and woodland give guests room to move between water and land through the day.
 No curfew and full exclusive use mean pool hours are set by the couple, not the venue.
 External caterers are welcome, and the Var's strong network of local traiteurs and markets at Lorgues, Draguignan, and Aups provide first-rate poolside provisioning.
 Nice Cote d'Azur Airport is roughly 90 minutes by car, and the local TGV station at Les Arcs-Draguignan connects to Paris.

 Why We Love It